Old Fort Loops

 Best Angles for Photos & What Railfans Enjoy Most

-2. Point Lookout Trail Overlook: A moderate hike rewards you with an elevated, 180-degree panorama where you can capture an entire S-curve in one frame; sunrise backlights westbounds, while late afternoon is ideal for eastbounds climbing toward Ridgecrest.
+Point Lookout Trail provides the most dramatic elevated vantage point.
+A moderate hike rewards you with a panoramic overlook where you can capture trains on two different levels of the stacked loops in a single frame.
+Sunrise backlights westbound movements, while late afternoon is ideal for eastbounds climbing toward Ridgecrest.
+A wide-angle lens dramatizes the mountain backdrop and the sweeping curves below.

 Historical or Cultural Relevance